Rachmat04/twinkle-2/CONTRIBUTING.md

 ## Pelaporan galat dan permintaan fitur

-If you think you've found a bug or have a great idea for a new feature, great!
-You can [open a new GitHub issue here](https://github.com/azatoth/twinkle/issues/new) (GitHub account required) or report it at [Pembicaraan Wiki:Twinkle][Pembicaraan Wiki:Twinkle].
+Jika anda menemukan sebuah galat, hebat!
+Anda dapat [open a new GitHub issue here](https://github.com/azatoth/twinkle/issues/new) (GitHub account required) atau dapat melaporkannya di [Pembicaraan Wiki:Twinkle][Pembicaraan Wiki:Twinkle].
 Bigger changes or more complicated requests should be made on-wiki so other users can take part in the discussion of your feature proposal.
 If you're unsure if something is a bug, other editors may be able to help identify the issue.
 Be sure to search the talk page archives and GitHub issues to see if your request has already been discussed in the past.

 Apapun kasusnya, lebih mendeksripsikan permasalahnnya mempermudah untuk merespon laporan atau permintaan anda.

-### Melaporkan sebuah bug
+### Melaporkan sebuah galat

 Penulisan laporan galat yang bagus terdiri dari: